Compare personal loans

 If you want to borrow more from your current lender, then there’s a good chance they’ll insist that you terminate your first loan (which could involve a fee or having to pay one-to-two months’ interest beyond the date when you close the loan) and take out a new, bigger loan instead.

 Ultimately, lenders want to lend, and the more money they lend, the more money they make in interest.
-Naturally they’ll want to take care not to expose themselves to undue risk (they want to be sure they’ll get their money back) and they also have a responsibility to ensure that they are lending responsibly.
+Naturally, they’ll want to take care not to expose themselves to undue risk (they want to be sure they’ll get their money back) and they also have a responsibility to ensure that they are lending responsibly.

 Before running multiple loans concurrently, you should ask yourself if it’s the most sensible route to ultimately getting free of the debt.
-In some situations, a realistic debt consolidation plan or a getting advice for debt that’s become overwhelming could be a smarter choice.
+In some situations, a realistic debt consolidation plan or getting advice for debt that’s become overwhelming could be a smarter choice.

 3 things to consider before getting another loan

 1. You might make it harder to borrow in the future.
-Taking on debt can be good for your credit if done responsibly.
+Taking on debt can be good for your credit score if done responsibly.
 But when you apply for a loan it doesn’t look good if you have too many inquiries on your credit report or are in a great deal of debt already.

 2. It might not be the financial help you need.
 Regularly taking out personal loans to cover personal expenses could be an indicator that you’re stuck in a debt cycle.
 In this situation, you might benefit from other financial services like debt relief.
 There’s a chance that taking out another personal loan might only dig you deeper into debt.